 He knew enough to ask Dad first and motioned him to the backyard as the house was too small for a private conversation.
 Dad, glad for an excuse to smoke, got his cigarettes and followed with his cup of tea.

 I assumed Dad would say I was too young, still in school and he was not letting his only daughter marry a white devil.
 After Dad's cigarette and tea they returned with Dad nodding to me and smiling, his blessing.
 Next, he took Mom.
 It took longer and she returned crying but also nodding acquiescence.

 He told them we wouldn’t marry until I graduated, he had a good job and he would "honor and protect" me.
 I suspected Dad's agreement was due to one less in the crowded house and the potential of a son-in-law to borrow from and Mom's tears of my not going to college were offset by my marring someone responsible, unlike Dad.

 My brothers were excited at the potential of having their own bedrooms.
 No one asked if I agreed as they congratulated me while I served breakfast, stunned at the spontaneous change of my status.

 So, it was, that Saturday morning, the day after my seventeenth birthday, my fate was decided.
 I was engaged, a girl already taken, who in a year would leave home and school to become a man's wife, a man hardly known.
 It was as simple as that.

-Suddenly home and school, my focal points, no longer mattered.
-They were only temporary lapses until marriage and having kids.
+Suddenly, home and school, my focal points, no longer mattered.
+They were temporary lapses until marriage and having kids.
 I was "promised to another" and expected to be an adult but was still a girl.
 The parking lot, quarters, movie, searchlight, restaurant were omens.
-I just didn’t connect them.
-I mused.
+I just didn’t connect them and mused.